 From there, we ducked into another catwalk, criss-crossing the road below until we reached the still house.
 There are two column stills.
 One is used to make whiskey, including their flagship product, Buffalo Trace Kentucky Straight Bourbon and the other is used to distill Rain vodka, an organic corn-based vodka distilled seven times.
 High above the ground, we tasted the clear, raw distillate.
 By placing the White Dog into your hands, you can sip it to taste the 125-proof as well as the obvious corn flavor.
 By allowing it to evaporate from your hands, the intense aromas remain.
 As it dries, you can feel the sticky sugars present in the distillate.
 Once completely dry, your hands feel soft and smooth.
 Freddie explained that although most of the fatty acids are removed at the end of fermentation, some of them remain, leaving your skin surprisingly conditioned.

-This gives Buffalo Trace the opportunity to choose the specific aging conditions necessary for a desired result.
+By following all of these safety measures, Buffalo Trace has the opportunity to choose the specific aging conditions necessary for a desired result.
 After descending from the mezzanine of the still house, we walked among the aging barrels of Warehouse C, built in 1881 and housing 24,000 barrels.
-You can smell the sweet aroma of the slowly evaporating "angel's share" of whiskey.
+You can smell the sweet aroma of the slowly evaporating “angel’s share” of whiskey.
 Only the best bourbon becomes Buffalo Trace, and some of this comes from the fourth and fifth levels of Warehouse C. The shuttered windows are opened in the summer and closed during the winter allowing the best temperature swings to affect the aging barrels.
-The heat draws the whiskey into the resinous wood and the cool months drive it back out again—a process that is repeated as the seasons change.
+The heat draws the whiskey into the resinous wood and the cool months drive it back out again-a process that is repeated as the seasons change.
 The oak mellows the distillate and imparts the deep amber color and complex flavors that make some of the finest whiskey in the world.